 Because of the nature of their work, radiologic technologists must have formal training in:

 Technologists work closely with physicians who interpret the radiologic images captured by technologists.
-These interpretations, in turn, are used to rule out injury or disease and diagnose.
+These interpretations, in turn, are used to diagnose or rule out injury or disease.
+The working relationship between an x-ray technologist and physician is very important.

 To maintain their certifications, radiologic technologists need to keep their credentials up-to-date.
-Continuing education courses allow them to do this.
-No matter their specialty.
+Continuing education courses allow them to do this no matter what their specialty is.

 Learn More About X-Ray Continuing Education